 Legacy of my 12-month boot camp for the bonus years

-But by far the most excruciating challenge is number 12.
-Over the last year I’ve read shelves full of books and articles about aging, enough to finally see my own inner ageism.
+But by far the most excruciating challenge was, and still is, number 12.
+The main barrier turns out to be my own inner ageism.
 There it is, an ugly lump of prejudice against old age and old people, which is, by definition, prejudice against myself.

-I’m expecting to think and act and write a good deal about ageism in the next year or so, at least until my thinking is straight and I feel I can be who I am with pride and happiness: an old woman.
+I won’t be done until my thinking is straight and I can be who I am with pride and happiness: an old woman.
+Watch out, ageism: I’m on to you!